MarcGrol/microgen/README.md

 - As a gambler: View best cyclists
 - As a gambler: View best gamblers

-## Solution
+## Concept
-Describe your application in terms of:
+Describe your "application" in terms of:
- - events: with attributes
- - commands: with attributes
- - services:
-    - process commands
-        - a command can emit event(s) that can be consumed by other services
-    - consume events (emitted by other services)
+ - "service": one or more loosely couples "services"
+ - "command": each service supports zero or more commands.
+Actors interact with the system via these commands (and queries)
+ - "event" (with "attributes"): each commands emits zero or more events.
+An event is used to exchange of information between services in an async away